GLP-1 GI Information

 NIDDK's diet guidance says that what you eat can help relieve symptoms and help someone stay hydrated.
 The recommendations often start with smaller meals, low-fat foods, low-fiber foods, soft foods, and liquids when symptoms are moderate to severe.

 That does not replace medical care, but it is useful context for people who are actively struggling with eating and hydration.
-If you later request a case review, bring the timeline, medication history, major symptoms, and any ER visits or test results with you.
+If you later need to organize the event clearly, keep the timeline, medication history, major symptoms, and any ER visits or test results together.

 When To Seek Medical Care